adelchi91/legal_docs_classifier/README.md

-# Doctrine Data Science skills test
+# Legal Documents Data Science exercise

 Purpose of this test is to evaluate your ability to produce a good code and analysis while discovering a few aspects of the Machine Learning Engineer's job at Doctrine.